archeoss/bmstu-cg-courseProject-5th-sem/README.md

 # Language: Rust
 WebGL2, support for WASM

-With help of Winit and Pixels
+With help of Slint and Tiny-Skia

 ## Install build dependencies